Eoghan Harris: Relationship with Fianna Fáil

-Time in the Seanad
+Seanad Éireann

 Ahern nominated Harris to Seanad Éireann on 3 August 2007, where he served until April 2011.
+He accepted no Senate Salary at the time though remained a salaried journalist and occasional producer with Gregg Productions.

 On the RTÉ Radio 1 programme News at One on 3 December 2007, Harris strongly defended Bertie Ahern, saying that the Irish Daily Mail was a "lying newspaper", which practised "sensationalist, sick journalism" and which had a "record of fascist appeasement in the 1930s".
 He also said that the Mahon Tribunal should be shut down because "there is no natural justice available", and that in ten years' time "people will look back and say that the Tribunal time was scoundrel time".
 The Irish Daily Mail denied his allegations.
 In a debate with Fintan O'Toole on the RTÉ TV Primetime programme on 4 December 2007, Harris further alleged that "the entire [Mahon] Tribunal is a fantasy of [Tom] Gilmartin".

 During an interview with Ursula Halligan on the TV3 programme The Political Party broadcast on 9 December 2007, Harris threatened to walk out because he did not wish to further discuss Bertie Ahern's appearances at the Mahon Tribunal.
 He then changed his mind and asked that the programme be re-recorded, but Halligan informed him that this was not possible.